anmaescobarp/QubikaPW/README.md

 # INSTALL THE PACKAGES

 Before run the project, please install the packages with : npm install into repo folder into terminal.
+Please make sure the library: "node-fetch" is installed with the second version: -> npm install node-fetch@2 --save-dev Because if the first version is installed so it won't support my solution.

 # RUN THE SCRIPT.